hamanhbui/reliable_ssl_baselines/README.md

 ```

 ### <a name="experiments"></a> To run experiments:
-Run with ten different seeds:
+Run with 10 different seeds:
 ```sh
 for i in {1..10}; do
      taskset -c <cpu_index> python main.py --config <config_path> --exp_idx $i --gpu_idx <gpu_index>